sqlxpert/stay-stopped-aws-rds-aurora/README.md

 # Stay Stopped, RDS and Aurora!

-You can keep an EC2 compute instance stopped as long as you want, but it's not possible to stop an RDS or Aurora database longer than 7 days.
-When AWS starts your database on the 7th day, this tool automatically stops it again.
+You can keep an EC2 compute instance stopped as long as you want, but it's not possible to stop an RDS database instance or an Aurora database cluster longer than 7 days.
+After AWS starts your database on the 7th day, this tool automatically stops it again.

 It's for databases you use sporadically, maybe for development and testing.
 If it would cost too much to keep a database running all the time but take too